 Mix up some olive oil, Italian herbs, garlic powder, and salt in a bowl, then toss in the filled dough pieces.
 Mix ’em around to make sure they’re coated on all sides.

-After about 5-10 minutes, turn the bread out onto a large plate.
+Out of the oven, let stand about 5-10 minutes, then turn the bread out onto a large plate.
 Add your favorite marinara sauce and start dipping!
 The bowl of sauce in the center is pretty, but this bread gets eaten so fast it didn’t stay put for very long!
 As a result, you may prefer it on the side.

 I opted for a simple sprinkle of Italian flatleaf parsley on this pepperoni pizza monkey bread, but you could load it up with more mozzarella, parmesan, black olives, – heck, anything!
 Pieces can be pulled off with appetizer picks, or pulled apart with fingers.